scottgallant/barnyard-organics/_feed-products/hog.md

   *BioAg mineral premixes include a variety of primary and trace minerals and vitamins, from sources such as: limestone; kelp meal; natural trace mineral salt; DL methionine and lysine in the layer mash (amino acids); selenium yeast; probiotics; enzymes; vitamins A, D, and E, plus vitamin B complex in addition to those vitamins in the premix.

   ALL GRAIN INGREDIENTS GROWN AT BARNYARD ORGANICS (home of EAST COAST ORGANIC FEED MILL) except corn (source:  Le Moulins des Cèdres, QC)
-directions: 'Directions for Use: Start transitioning your pigs to East Coast Organic Hog Grower when they reach 18-20Kg.
+directions: Start transitioning your pigs to East Coast Organic Hog Grower when they reach 18-20Kg.
 By 25 Kg until market weight, use Organic Hog Grower as their sole ration.
 Be sure to offer plenty of fresh water to ensure your pigs are happy and healthy.
 Store in a cool, dry place.
 Unlike many pelletized feeds, our feeds are whole grain and contain no preservatives.
-Do not use if mouldy or wet and aim to use the product within three months of purchase.'
+Do not use if mouldy or wet and aim to use the product within three months of purchase.
 analysis-table:
 - nutrients: Crude Protein
   quantity: MIN 14%